dbt-labs/dbt-external-tables/README.md

   - an external stage (Snowflake)
   - an external schema + S3 bucket (Redshift Spectrum)
   - an external data source and file format (Synapse)
-  - an external data source and databse-scoped credential (Azure SQL)
+  - an external data source and database-scoped credential (Azure SQL)
   - a Google Cloud Storage bucket (BigQuery)
   - an accessible set of files (Spark)
 2. Have the appropriate permissions on to create tables using that scaffolding